On the physics potential to study the gluon content of proton and deuteron at NICA SPD

 In Ref.~\cite{DAlesio:2018rnv} a detailed phenomenological study was carried out, leading to the first preliminary determination of the allowed upper bounds for the two GSFs entering the CGI-GPM approach.
 This was obtained by analysing the mid-rapidity pion $A_N$ data together with those for $D$-meson production, from the PHENIX Collaboration \cite{Adare:2013ekj,Aidala:2017pum}.
 The main outcome of this study is that while pion SSAs are very sensitive to the $f$-type GSF, being the $d$-type one dynamically suppressed, the opposite is true in the SSAs for $D$-meson production, at least at forward rapidities.
 A combined extraction (in terms of allowed upper bounds) of these two GSFs was therefore possible.
 The corresponding results for the first moments of the GSF are shown in Fig.~\ref{fig:1stmom}.

-Notice that, while in Ref.~\cite{DAlesio:2015fwo} a single value $\langle \ktsq\rangle = 0.25$ GeV$^2$~\cite{Anselmino:2005nn} was adopted for the unpolarized quark and gluon TMDs, in this analysis we used for the unpolarized gluon TMD a different value, $\langle \ktsq\rangle = 1$ GeV$^2$.
+Notice that, while in Ref.~\cite{DAlesio:2015fwo} a single value $\langle \ktsq\rangle = 0.25$ GeV$^2$~\cite{Anselmino:2005nn} was adopted for the unpolarized quark and gluon TMDs, in Ref.~\cite{DAlesio:2018rnv} for the unpolarized gluon TMD the authors used a different value, $\langle \ktsq\rangle = 1$ GeV$^2$.
 This, indeed, gives a better account of the unpolarized cross-sections for $J/\psi$ production at not so large $p_T$ values, without spoiling the description of the inclusive pion production data.
 Moreover, a different set for the unpolarized PDFs (the CTEQ6L1 set~\cite{Pumplin:2002vw}) was employed.
-For these reasons, an updated extraction of the GSF within the GPM was performed (still adopting the DSS07 set for the unpolarized collinear pion FFs), finding results very similar to those reported in Ref.~\cite{DAlesio:2015fwo} for the first $\kt$ moments of the GSF, although with slightly different parameters.
+For these reasons, an updated extraction of the GSF within the GPM was performed (still adopting the DSS07 set for the unpolarized collinear pion FFs), finding results very similar to those reported in Ref.~\cite{DAlesio:2015fwo} for the first $\ktv$-moments of the GSF (SIDIS2 case), although with slightly different parameters.

 The SSA $A^{J/\psi}_{N}$ in the $J/\psi$ production was measured by the PHENIX Collaboration in $p$-$p$ and $p$-$A$ collisions at $\sqrt{s_{NN}}=200$ GeV/$c$~\cite{Adare:2010bd, Aidala:2018gmp}.
 The obtained asymmetries $A^{J/\psi}_{N}$ are consistent with zero for negative and positive $x_F$ values.
 Theoretical predictions~\cite{Godbole:2017syo} based on the Color Evaporation Model within a TMD approach and employing the GSF from Ref.~\cite{Boer:2003tx} for different center-of-mass energies are shown in Fig.~\ref{ANjpsi-NICA}(a) as functions of the rapidity $y$.
 Since the $J/\psi$ production mechanism is not well understood, the measurement of the $A^{J/\psi}_{N}$ may bring a valuable input to that matter as well.